boomboomllc/boomboomllc.github.io/community-guidelines.md

 We may update these guidelines from time to time.
 We encourage you to review them periodically.
 Continued use of the app after updates means you agree to the latest version.

-Violating these guidelines may result in warnings, restrictions, or permanent suspension of your account — at our discretion.
+Violating these guidelines may result in warnings, restrictions, or permanent suspension of your account.

 ## 1. Respectful Behavior
 1.1 Treat all users with kindness and respect.
 Harassment or abusive behavior of any kind will not be tolerated.